 - CLA or Conjugated linoleic acid is anti-inflammatory and antimicrobial this is found in high concentration in cattle that has been allowed to graze naturally on grass and in the sunshine.

-How to Make Purified Tallow for Soap or Beauty Products
+How to Make Purified Tallow (Or Lard) for Soap or Beauty Products

 This process is really very simple and straightforward.
 It is messy and a bit time-consuming.
 However, it’s not something you have to do frequently.
 You can process a couple of large batches of tallow that will be enough to cook with and also make soap and beauty products for several months.